optimised aviation planning

 Open Questions i Explored

-to allow editing after the optimizer has run?
+allow editing after the optimizer has run?

 Should we allow users to edit inputs within the execution view after the optimizer has run?